 One of the best things about using Gboard is the fact that it makes communicating so much fun.
 It gives you easy access to emoji GIFs, stickers, Bitmoji, and even the super fun Emoji Kitchen.
 Recently, Google added a new feature to the bunch, letting users quickly create custom text stickers based on what they type.

 These new custom text stickers are a great way to celebrate your friends, whether it's wishing them a happy birthday, congratulating them for something, or simply saying good morning.
-The feature began rolling out to Google smartphones, including the Pixel 6 series, as part of the March 2022 Feature Drop, but fear not if you haven't yet figured out how to use it.
+The feature began rolling out to Google smartphones, including the Pixel 6 series, as part of the March 2022 Feature Drop and are now available on many other Android phones.
+However, fear not if you haven't yet figured out how to use it.
 This guide should get you sending custom text stickers in no time.

 How to set up sticker suggestions